gramineproject/gramine/Documentation/devel/performance.rst

    recall that every OCALL requires one EEXIT to exit the enclave and one EENTER to re-enter it again.
 We can conclude that there are about 200 OCALLs.
 Also, the number of EENTERs is slightly higher than of EEXITs: this is because of ECALLs.
-Recall that Graphene performs one ECALL for the whole process and one ECALL per each new thread (and possibly some more ECALLs to reset threads and other bookkeeping).
-You can consider ECALLs as "no-return" in Graphene: they only contribute to EENTERs and do not increase EEXITs (in reality, ECALLs perform EEXITs but only after the stats are printed).
+Recall that Gramine performs one ECALL for the whole process and one ECALL per each new thread (and possibly some more ECALLs to reset threads and other bookkeeping).
+You can consider ECALLs as "no-return" in Gramine: they only contribute to EENTERs and do not increase EEXITs (in reality, ECALLs perform EEXITs but only after the stats are printed).

 #.
 Why there are about 200 OCALLs in our trivial HelloWorld example?
 This is
-   because even before HelloWorld's ``main()`` function starts, Graphene and Glibc initialize themselves.
-For example, Graphene must open and read the manifest file – this requires several OCALLs.
+   because even before HelloWorld's ``main()`` function starts, Gramine and Glibc initialize themselves.
+For example, Gramine must open and read the manifest file – this requires several OCALLs.
 Glibc may need to open and load shared libraries – this requires more OCALLs.
-In general, you may consider 200 OCALLs as the cost of initialization in Graphene.
+In general, you may consider 200 OCALLs as the cost of initialization in Gramine.

 #.
 Why are there about 200 Asynchronous Exits (AEXs)?
 Most of these AEXs come
    from in-enclave exceptions and normal Linux interrupts.
 In particular, Linux’s scheduler interrupts each CPU every 4ms, or 250 times per second.
    Since our enclave workload runs for a fraction of a second, maybe 100 AEXs happen due to scheduler interrupts.
-Another 32 AEXs happen due to "sync signals" – in particular, SGX and Graphene trap-and-emulate the CPUID instruction.
+Another 32 AEXs happen due to "sync signals" – in particular, SGX and Gramine trap-and-emulate the CPUID instruction.
 Each trap-and-emulate results in one AEX.
 Finally, the rest 100 AEXs happen due to some other sources of interrupts: enclave page faults or network interrupts.

 #.
 What are the 32 sync signals?
 These are synchronous signals forwarded by the
-   host Linux to Graphene.
+   host Linux to Gramine.
 Synchronous signals are SIGILL (invalid instruction), SIGFPE (invalid floating-point result), SIGSEGV (segmentation fault), etc.
    These are exceptions originating from Glibc/application execution.
 For example, these 32 sync signals are trap-and-emulate cases for the CPUID